Torbjörn Törnqvist

 Torbjörn Törnqvist (born 1953) is a Swedish billionaire, and the CEO and co-founder of Gunvor, "one of the largest commodities conglomerates in the world", with the Russian billionaire, Gennady Timchenko.

 Early life

 Törnqvist was born in 1953, in Stockholm, Sweden.
 He has a degree from Stockholm University.

 Career

-Törnqvist co-founded Gunvor in 1997, and he is its CEO.
+Törnqvist co-founded Gunvor in 1997 and is its CEO.
+Since its founding, Gunvor has grown to become one of the largest crude oil traders in the world.

 In 2016, he reduced his stake in Gunvor from 78% to 70%, and received a special dividend of about $1 billion, part of which went to repay his co-founder Gennady Timchenko, who sold his 44% to Törnqvist in March 2014, a day before Timchenko was sanctioned by the US for his "close ties to Vladimir Putin".

-Controversies

-In 2017, a Swedish Radio documentary presented evidence that Gunvor had been involved in a Belarusian oil smuggling scheme under Törnqvist's watch, featuring corruption at the highest levels in the Belarus government.

-This documentary, which includes an interview with Törnqvist, won the 2017 Prix Europa award in the "Radio Current Affairs" category.

-Gunvor has officially denied any wrongdoing.